seng438-winter-2023/seng438-a4-jjason-nn/seng438-a4-team_number.md

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

-# Explain your SELENUIM test case design process
+# Explain your SELENIUM test case design process

 The Selenium test case design process was commenced by meeting with the team and deciding what 8 functionalities of the application we need to test.
 We chose the following functionalities:
 1. Login